yigitdogann/yigitdogann/README.md

 ### Hi there 👋
 My name is Yiğit and I'm a computer engineering student from Turkey.
-I will start my programming education september(2023).
+I'll start my programming education in September 2023.
-I thought i can learn some HTML & CSS in my free times on this summer.
-I completed some courses.
-And nowadays, I do exercises, then upload them here.
+I thought i can learn some HTML & CSS in my free times on this summer so I completed some courses.
+Nowadays, I do exercises & upload here.

-Late edit: i started a JS journey.
+Late edit: i started JavaScript (5 AUG 2023).

-- 🌱 I’m currently learning JavaScript
+- 🌱 Currently learning programming in C.

 <!--
 **yigitdogann/yigitdogann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.